-4.5: Bullying
+4.5 Bullying

-Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse [refer to Aspire Bullying Policy].
+Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse [refer to School Bullying Policy].

-5: Reporting your concerns:
+5. Reporting your concerns

-5.1: General Principles
+5.1 General Principles

 In the first instance if a member of staff has a concern about a child they should report this immediately to the DSL.
+This is typically carried out through MyConcern programme.